apache/parquet-format/LogicalTypes.md

 *Compatibility*

-To support compatibility with older readers, implementations of parquet-format must write `DecimalType` precision and scale into the corresponding SchemaElement field in metadata.
+To support compatibility with older readers, implementations of parquet-format should write `DecimalType` precision and scale into the corresponding SchemaElement field in metadata.

 ### FLOAT16